iCMAB/OutreachMAB/README.md

      - Allows users to gradually modify the code more and more
    - Higher confusion potential
      - Requires lots of comments for directions

+### Ideas for model comparison:
+ - Explicit run as comparison simulation
+   - Compare long-term reward/regret averages
+   - Should be able to compare contextual and simple bandits
+   - Much more work, both for coding and UI development
+ - Previous saved run comparison
+   - Requires more user work
+   - Requires static random seeding
+   - Much easier to implement